uwescience/SQL-geospatial-tutorial/_episodes/00-overview.md

 * PI Arendt's team (Fatland, Setiawan, Shean) provides assistance with data sharing using Amazon Web Services/geoserver, and access to NGA data on ADAPT
 * NSIDC (Raup) provides assistance with data ingest and sharing on the GLIMS database

+## Data security

+Many groups will produce preliminary datasets that may not be ready for distribution outside of HiMAT.
+The following practices will help us ensure data products are secure:

+* all datasets on ADAPT shared directories can only be read by those who have passed through the stringent NASA secuirty protocols.
+Only administrators of ADAPT can write to these directories.
+Each individual user has home directories that only they can access.
+* the commercial cloud (e.g. Amazon Web Services) is extremely secure, providing HIPAA-aligned techonlogies.
+[UW-IT](https://cloudmaven.github.io/documentation/cc_data_security.html#access-control) is committed to implementing these technologies in its provisioning of data resources for HiMAT